systems-cs-pub-ro/iocla/curs-16/00-superscalar/README.md

 * check speecd of the processor and number of cores
  # cat /proc/cpuinfo | grep MHz
     cpu MHz		: 1600.020
+ # ./test_freq
+    2712307880
-  expect to be able to sustain 1.6*10^9 instructions / second
+  expect to be able to sustain 2.7*10^9 instructions / second Why the difference?
+Processors work at several speeds to save power.
+Use the high one

 * count instructions in the repeat loop read the source